utsw-bicf/auto-docker/README.md

 ## Setup

-1. Fork this repository from the master branch, and rename it to suite your needs
+1. Fork this repository from the master branch using the "User this Template" button, and rename it to suite your needs
-2. Setup the following secrets:
+2. Setup the following repository secrets:

 * **DEPLOY_BRANCH**: This should be set to something other than ***master*** or ***main***.
 We use ***develop***